 The annual HSRPP conference seeks to identify and disseminate the latest research in health service research and pharmacy practice to inform policy and practice development.
 It also aims to create an environment to encourage pharmacy practice researchers to share ideas about their research with their peers.

-We run events to highlight our funded research and to provide fora for networking and peer support.
+We run events to provide training and support to novice researchers, to highlight our funded research and to provide opportunities for networking and peer support.

 Events in 2017:

 Every month PRUK work alongside the RPS research team to run research advice surgeries which can be attended in person, by phone or via video conference.
 If you are thinking of applying for funding in 2017 and would like to know the types of funding and support available, these sessions are extremely useful.
 Visit the RPS events page and search for ‘Research Advice Surgeries’ to find the next date available and to book your place.